lucasjacques/kitchen-kit/README.md

 # kitchen-kit
-A web app to help save your favorite recipes, feel free to help!
+A web app to help save your favorite recipes, feel free to contribute!